In order to be eligible to participate in SF YouthWorks you must:

 - Attend high school in San Francisco

-- Have time in your schedule to work a minimum of 6 hours per week (during the school year session) and 10 hours per week (during the summer session).
+- Have time in your schedule to work a minimum of 6 hours per week (during the school year session) or 16 hours per week (during the summer session).
 Most internships take place between 9am and 5pm on weekdays.

 Where do interns work and what kind of work do they do?

 SF YouthWorks interns have the option to work in more than 30 city departments, such as the Department of Public Health, the District Attorney’s office and the Board of Supervisors.
 The daily tasks of interns vary, depending on the worksite.
 Most SF YouthWorks internships are clerical, involving administrative work in an office setting.
 To see a full list of participating city departments check out http://sfyouthworks.org/about/.

 Do interns choose where they work?

 During the interview process, youth will have the opportunity to meet with different Employment Coordinators and discuss their career interests and skills.
 Based off their responses, Employment Coordinators will discuss appropriate internships with youth applicants.
 Employment Coordinators cannot guarantee certain positions or certain departments, but they will do their best to match you with an appropriate internship.